Blue Sky Studios Movies List (shutdown)

 Ice Age 2 Scrat in deep water holding an acorn surrounded by piranhas

 With that, they started earning some income from their venture.
-Another landmark commercial was a Chock Full Of Nuts which involved a talking bean.
+Another landmark commercial was Chock Full of Nuts, which involved a talking bean.

-Their production list also included computer-animated M&Ms. Blue Sky developed over 200 ads using CGI Studios for a wide range of clients such as General Foods, United States Marines, Texaco, and Chrysler.
+Their production list also included computer-animated M&Ms. Blue Sky developed over 200 ads using CGI Studios for clients such as General Foods, the United States Marines, Texaco, and Chrysler.

-In the 1990s, Christmas came early for the company as MTV hired the studio in animating their network IDs.
-This led to further collaboration between the 2 companies on the 1996 movie, Joe’s Apartment; where did you think the talking cockroaches in the film came from?
-With that, other customers followed including Rayovac, Braun, Gillette, and Bell Atlantic.
+In the 1990s, Christmas came early for the company as MTV hired the studio to animate its network IDs.
+This led to further collaboration between the 2 companies on the 1996 movie Joe’s Apartment; where do you think the talking cockroaches in the film came from?
+With that, other customers followed, including Rayovac, Braun, Gillette, and Bell Atlantic.

 Ice Age Continental Drift Scrat sees a Scrat like skelaton on a beach against a palm tree

-The Braun commercial went ahead to win the CLIO Award for advertising.
-Remembering the award, Ludwig said that the judges initially mistook the commercial for a live-action submission.
-This was because of the computer-animated razor’s photorealism.
+The Braun commercial went on to win the CLIO Award for advertising.
+Ludwig, remembering the award, said that the judges initially mistook the commercial for a live-action submission because of the computer-animated razor’s photorealism.

-In August 1997, VIFX, an animation and visual effects company situated in Los Angeles and a subsidiary of 20th Century Fox came knocking.
+In August 1997, VIFX, an animation and visual effects company in Los Angeles and a subsidiary of 20th Century Fox, came knocking.

-The company acquired a majority interest in the now notable animation company Blue Sky Studios, forming a new animation and visual effects company that was temporarily called Blue Sky/VIFX.
+The company acquired a majority interest in the now notable animation company Blue Sky Studios, forming a new animation and visual effects company temporarily called Blue Sky/VIFX.

 Ice Age Continental Drift Manny's new herd chased on their block of ice by the pirates on their ice ship

-With the entry of Fox, an expansion of the studio followed.
-The results were the production of diverse character animation for a number of films such as Alien: Resurrection, Mouse Hunt, A Simple Wish, Star Trek: Insurrection, and Fight Club.
+With Fox’s entry, the studio expanded.
+The result was the production of diverse character animation for films such as Alien: Resurrection, Mouse Hunt, A Simple Wish, Star Trek: Insurrection, and Fight Club.

 From 1990, Wage had his eye on Bunny, a short film that was to showcase CGI Studio.
 The feature is based on a rabbit that is irritated by the moth.
 The moth then leads the rabbit to reunite with her husband.

-During this period, the team got an additional team member called Carlos Saldanha.
-He was a student from the School of Visual Arts and was hired by Blue Sky as an animator.
-He directed a couple of animations and also played a role in the Bunny project.
+During this period, the team added an additional member: Carlos Saldanha.
+He was a student from the School of Visual Arts who was hired by Blue Sky as an animator.
+He directed several animations and played a role in the Bunny project.

-Bunny was a landmark success as not only was it a difficult undertaking at the time, but it provided Blue Sky Studios with the green light to develop feature-length films.
+Bunny was a landmark success.
+Not only was it a difficult undertaking at the time, but it also gave Blue Sky Studios the green light to develop feature-length films.

-The F/X market crash made Fox rethink its strategies in animation and contemplate leaving the visual effects industry.
+The F/X market crash made Fox rethink its animation strategies and contemplate leaving the visual effects industry.
 They sold VIFX in 1999 to Rhythm & Hues Studios, another visual effects company.

 Blue Sky Studios turned its attention to the Ice Age.
-2002 saw the movie’s release, receiving great commercial and critical success.
-The film received an Academy Award nomination under Best Animated Feature.
+The movie was released in 2002 and received great commercial and critical success.
+It received an Academy Award nomination for Best Animated Feature.

-With its success, Blue Sky became the third production house after DreamWorks and Pixar to successfully launch a CGI franchise.
+With its success, Blue Sky became the third production house after DreamWorks and Pixar to launch a CGI franchise successfully.

 Together Bue Sky and Fox have broken records and shown to the world that they are a formidable force in the animation industry.